Nanomaterials Market Size and Share

 Nanomaterials Market Analysis by Mordor Intelligence

-The nanomaterials market is valued at USD 47.63 billion in 2025 and is projected to reach USD 117.83 billion by 2030, posting a 19.86% CAGR between 2025 and 2030.
+The Nanomaterials Market size is estimated at USD 47.63 billion in 2025, and is expected to reach USD 117.83 billion by 2030, at a CAGR of 19.86% during the forecast period (2025-2030).
 The sharp upswing mirrors a surge of commercial adoption across semiconductor polishing, mRNA-based therapeutics, flexible displays, and high-efficiency water treatment.
 Continuous node migration below 3 nm, record vaccine research and development budgets, and desalination build-outs in water-stressed regions are giving the nanomaterials market fresh momentum.
 Production scale-ups in carbon nanotubes and graphene derivatives are intensifying cost-down learning curves, while public-sector nanotechnology programs underpin a steady pipeline of platform innovations.
 Even so, the market must absorb volatility in precious-metal feedstocks and contain the high capital charges of atomic-layer-deposition lines that smaller entrants need to compete.

 Key Report Takeaways